variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 931 16th Street

-Margie's Caf&eacute; hosts "Windsplash" featuring paintings, drawings, and prints by Greeley artist Mary Martha Watters.
+Margie’s Caf&eacute; hosts “Windsplash” featuring paintings, drawings, and prints by Greeley artist Mary Martha Watters.
 There will be a reception from 6-8pm on Friday, February 3rd.

 ### Showcase Art Center